-- 1. A Type C transition area, as detailed in Article 5, shall be required along lot lines adjacent to any parcel in a nonresidential district. - 2.
-A Type D transition area, as detailed in Article 5, shall be required along lot lines adjacent to any parcel in a residential district. - 3.
-All vehicle repair activities shall be within a completely enclosed building. - 4.
-All storage of vehicles awaiting needed parts shall be within the building or in an enclosed or screened-in yard. - 5.
-All damaged or non-operable parts shall be stored indoors until removed from the premises. - 6.
-All vehicle parts shall be stored within a completely enclosed building. - 7.
-Service bay entrances shall not front a public right-of-way unless specifically approved. - 8.
-The maximum allowable number of tow trucks which can be parked at the site shall be determined by the Plan Commission as a condition of approval of the Conditional Use Permit. - 9.
-Drainage from major automotive repair areas shall be directed to gravel, grassed, or other planted areas in a manner that prevents direct discharge to storm drain inlets and surface waters. - 10.
-Measures for containment of potentially contaminated runoff from vehicle-related activities shall be incorporated into the site plan and drainage plan to ensure that contaminated runoff does not reach storm drains or surface waters. - 11.
+- 1. A bufferyard, as detailed in Article 5, shall be required along lot lines adjacent to any parcel in a residential, commercial or mixed-use district. - 2.
+All vehicle repair activities shall be within a completely enclosed building. - 3.
+All storage of vehicles awaiting needed parts shall be within the building or in an enclosed or screened-in yard. - 4.
+All damaged or non-operable parts shall be stored indoors until removed from the premises. - 5.
+All vehicle parts shall be stored within a completely enclosed building. - 6.
+Service bay entrances shall not front a public right-of-way unless specifically approved. - 7.
+The maximum allowable number of tow trucks which can be parked at the site shall be determined by the Plan Commission as a condition of approval of the Conditional Use Permit. - 8.
+Drainage from major automotive repair areas shall be directed to gravel, grassed, or other planted areas in a manner that prevents direct discharge to storm drain inlets and surface waters. - 9.
+Measures for containment of potentially contaminated runoff from vehicle-related activities shall be incorporated into the site plan and drainage plan to ensure that contaminated runoff does not reach storm drains or surface waters. - 10.
 The City Engineer shall review plans to ensure sufficient measures, including grading and where necessary oil/water separation or equivalent structures, have been incorporated into the site plan.